lyteword/chspurgeon-tod/volume-6/psalm-122.md

 c) As taken from an enemy.

-2\.A type of its prosperity: "Builded as a city."
+2\.
+A type of its prosperity: "Builded as a city."

-3\.A type of its perfection: "Compact together." *G. R.*
+3\.
+A type of its perfection: "Compact together." *G. R.*

 **Verse 3.** The unity of the church.

-1\.Implied in all covenant dealings.
+1\.
+Implied in all covenant dealings.

-2\.Suggested by all Scriptural metaphors.
+2\.
+Suggested by all Scriptural metaphors.

-3\.Prayed for by our Lord.
+3\.
+Prayed for by our Lord.

-4\.Promoted by the gifts of the Spirit.
+4\.
+Promoted by the gifts of the Spirit.

-5\.To be maintained by us all.
+5\.
+To be maintained by us all.

 **Verses 3-4.** The united church the growing church.

 **Verse 4.**

-1\.The duty of public worship.
+1\.
+The duty of public worship.

 a) In one place: " *Whither* the tribes go up."

 b) In one company, though of many tribes: "Whither the *tribes* go up."

-2\.The design.
+2\.
+The design.

 a) For instruction: "Unto the testimony of Israel."